skudlur/rusty-riscy/README.md

 # rusty-riscy

-rusty-riscy is a performance testing and system resource monitoring tool written in Rust to benchmark RISC-V processors.
+Note: riscv-dev is the branch that contains the version for Embedded RISC-V systems. rusty-riscy is a performance testing and system resource monitoring tool written in Rust to benchmark RISC-V processors.

 ## Objectives